booch/presentations/proposals/Strange Loop/2016/How to Conference.md

   - I'm still making progress
     - Strange Loop 2015, and 2 conferences the week before, were a real turning point for me
       - I networked a *lot* better than I had before - and felt almost natural at it
+      - What were some concrete things you did?

 - Definition of introvert and extrovert that talk about how we recharge
   - Inside, I still feel like an introvert most of the time